Expat Mamasita was born of Irish ancestors and has a fascination with the origins of contemporary holidays originating

 10. Europeans Burned a Yule Log

-The Yule log is a reminder of the times when European pagans would have bonfires during winter solstice, thereby symbolising the return of the sun with the days starting to get longer again.
+The Yule log is a reminder of the times when European Pagans would have bonfires during the winter solstice, thereby symbolising the return of the sun with the days starting to get longer again.

 The Yule log played a major role in the Yule festivities, with a piece of the previous year's log being saved to start the fire the following year.